iPhone Error 14 ?

 What can be done to recover the data from an iPhone with Error Code 14?

-If you Google the error code you’ll see a lot of advice from Apple and others about changing the USB cable or updating software etc. You can and certainly should give that a go.
+If you Google the error code you’ll see a lot of incorrect advice from Apple and others about changing the USB cable or updating software etc. We’ve never known this to be successful, but you can follow Apple’s advice and give that a go if you want.
 But in our experience, once the phone is displaying error 14 it’s not possible to recover the data from it.
 There is simply no space on the phone to allow it to function normally, and there is no workaround.
 The only choice you have is to factory reset the phone, which will lose the data on it.
 Hopefully you’ll have enabled iCloud to store a backup of your data, but if you haven’t your data is lost.